leadr-msu/hst251-geospatialdata/readme.md

 Learn to manipulate spatial data, join and filter datasets, work through challenges of historical data, and style a map in CARTO.

+[Sign up for a CARTO account](https://carto.com/signup/)—I recommend using a fake phone number.

 ## Data

 This data was selected from MANTIS—it includes coins between 500 and 800 CE from the Islamic, Byzantine, and Roman Departments.
 The following data was removed: